Fifa released their shortlists for the 2013 edition on Tuesday, and unsurprisingly there were some glaring omissions and unfair inclusions

 At Juventus alone, there have been two midfielders superior to Pirlo – Paul Pogba and Arturo Vidal.
 The omission of the Chilean from the shortlist is nothing short of criminal; the 26-year-old has been Serie A’s standout player this year, inspiring Juventus to the Scudetto and Chile to the World Cup.

-Xavi, meanwhile, has endured his worst year at Barcelona from a personal level since his injury-plagued 2005-06 campaign.
-Struggling to maintain a high level as he reaches the final stage of his career, the Spain international was outshone in a series of high-profile matches, including Barca's 7-0 Champions League semi-final thumping by Bayern and La Roja's Confederation Cup final loss to Brazil.
+Xavi, meanwhile, has endured his worst year at Barcelona from a personal sense since his injury-plagued 2005-06 campaign.
+Struggling to maintain a high level as he reaches the final stage of his career, Xavi was outshone in a series of high-profile matches, including Barca’s 7-0 Champions League semi-final thumping by Bayern and Spain’s Confederation Cup final loss to Brazil.

 Yaya Toure is another player who has only made the list based on past performances.
 The Ivorian has had an average 2013, with Manchester City finishing 11 points behind neighbours United in the Premier League in May and already well off the pace this term.